Raspberry Pi user manual

 - Select Mainsail OS

 - Select the latest version.
-If your settings support 64-bit systems, choose rpi64
+If your setup supports 64-bit systems, select rpi64

 - Click CHOOSE STORAGE

-- Select your storage device, such as an SD card
+- Choose your storage device, such as an SD card

 - Click NEXT, wait for the installation to complete